 Doctor Visit Costs: If you’re insured, you’ll likely only have to pay a copay per visit to your doctor; the copay is usually a small fraction of the total overall cost for the visit.
 If you’re uninsured, you’ll pay more.

 Treatment Costs: The primary method of treatment for patients with bile duct cancer is surgery to remove the cancerous tissue; if cancer has progressed further along, radiation and chemotherapy are the likely methods of treatment.
 For this reason, the duration of your treatment will have a direct impact on the financial costs incurred–in other words, the more treatment needed, the more it is likely to cost you.

 Medication Costs: While being treated for bile duct cancer, there are certain medications you’ll need to take.
 Also, if you’re actively undergoing chemotherapy, that’s another crucial cost you’ll need to consider when opting for financial assistance for treatment.

 Transportation/Travel Costs: If you’re being treated for bile duct cancer at a facility that is not near your home, you’ll be faced with the added financial stress of paying for gas and/or the costs of public transportation to get to and from your appointments.

 Sound like a lot?
-The good news is, help is always available–and you deserve it, no matter what your financial situation is.
+The good news is that help is always available–and you deserve it, no matter your financial situation.
 To learn more about how we help bile duct cancer patients financially, contact us at American Life Fund today!